+ADVOCACY FAQ SHEET

-FAQ - SBA's Economic Injury Disaster Loans (EIDL)
+Applying for the U.S. Small Business Administration's Economic Injury Disaster Loan (EIDL) program

-What is an Economic Injury Disaster Loan?
+What is an Economic Injury Disaster Loan (EIDL)?

-EIDLs are lower interest loans of up to \$2 million that are available to pay for expenses that could have been met had the disaster not occurred, including payroll and other operating expenses.
+EIDLs are lower interest loans of up to \$2 million that are available to pay for expenses that could have been met had a disaster not occurred, including payroll and other operating expenses.
 The first payment is deferred for 12 months.

-The CARES Act also allows for emergency advances of up to \$10,000 for small businesses and private non-profits.
-The form to apply is part of the EIDL application.
+The CARES Act also allows for emergency advances of up to \$10,000 for small businesses and private non-profits, including cooperatives.
+The form to apply is part of the online EIDL application.
 Advances will be disbursed within three days of applying for an EIDL, and do not need to be repaid under any circumstance.
-Organizations are required to have been in operation since January 31, 2020 to be eligible.
+To be eligible, organizations are required to have been in operation since January 31, 2020.